 - Please DO NOT pull the face mask down under your chin, below your nose, or up over your forehead.

 - If you touch your mask, wash your hands immediately with soap and water (for 20 seconds) or use hand sanitizer.

 - If you refuse to wear a face mask, we may be able to reschedule your appointment as a virtual visit or phone visit with your provider.

-If you are worried about COVID-19, or are having symptoms (cough, shortness of breath, fever), please call us.
-We will talk with you about your symptoms to determine if you need to schedule an appointment for an evaluation and possible testing, if you should go to the hospital or if you should stay at home.
-All COVID-19 testing is being done at our Southeast location on Mitchell Blvd.
-Should you contract COVID-19, our counselors will follow-up with you to ensure you are recovering well and to offer any other support you might need during that time.
+If you are worried about COVID-19, or are having symptoms (cough, shortness of breath, fever, etc.), please call us.
+We will talk with you about your symptoms to determine if you need to schedule an appointment for an evaluation and possible testing, if you should go to the hospital, or if you should stay at home and have a virtual telehealth visit with your provider.
+COVID-19 testing and vaccinations are also being offered at all of our locations.

 We thank you for trusting NTACHC with your health and we are here when you need us.